Fermentation: Continuous

 In continuous fermentation, substrates are added and final products removed continuously.
 There are three varieties: chemostats, which hold nutrient levels constant; turbidostats, which keep cell mass constant; and plug flow reactors in which the culture medium flows steadily through a tube while the cells are recycled from the outlet to the inlet.
 If the process works well, there is a steady flow of feed and effluent and the costs of repeatedly setting up a batch are avoided.
 Also, it can prolong the exponential growth phase and avoid byproducts that inhibit the reactions by continuously removing them.
 However, it is difficult to maintain a steady state and avoid contamination, and the design tends to be complex.
 Typically the fermentor must run for over 500 hours to be more economical than batch processors.

 History of the use of fermentation

+A biochemical process used to produce energy from the breakdown of carbohydrates (such as the sugar maltose) to simpler molecules such as ethanol.
+Fermentation by yeast produces beverages such as beer and wine.

-The use of fermentation, particularly for beverages, has existed since the Neolithic and has been documented dating from 7000 to 6600 BCE in Jiahu, China, 5000 BCE in India, Ayurveda mentions many Medicated Wines, 6000 BCE in Georgia, 3150 BCE in ancient Egypt, 3000 BCE in Babylon, 2000 BCE in pre-Hispanic Mexico, and 1500 BC in Sudan.
+The use of fermentation, particularly for beverages, has existed since the Neolithic and has been documented dating from 7000 to 6600 BCE in Jiahu, China, 6000 BCE in Georgia, 3150 BCE in ancient Egypt, 3000 BCE in Babylon, 2000 BCE in pre-Hispanic Mexico, and 1500 BC in Sudan.
 Fermented foods have a religious significance in Judaism and Christianity.
 The Baltic god Rugutis was worshiped as the agent of fermentation.

-In alchemy, fermentation ("putrefaction") was symbolized by Capricorn ♑︎.